kb1p/db1mu/README.md

 Please note that **Vulkan validation layers** are enabled in debug build configurations, in release configurations they are disabled.
 Validation layer output is printed to db1mu log system for SDL2, to default Qt's debug output for Qt5.

-#### Running emulator with SDL frontend
-Command line options can be specified in any order.
-The following command line options are available:

 Option             | Effect
 -------------------|---------